 Origin of gingerbread

+Gingerbread comes in a variety of forms including gingerbread cake or Parkin cake, bread/loafs, buns, biscuits, Parkin biscuits, gingerbread people and gingerbread houses.
 Gingerbread has a long history and can be dated back to the ancient Egyptians and Greeks.
 A Greek gingerbread biscuit recipe has even been traced back to 2400BC!

-Medieval England gingerbread was rather different from modern gingerbread cake as it was prepared with breadcrumbs that were mixed through a boiled concoction of spices, saffron, pepper and honey.
+During the British Medieval era gingerbread was rather different from modern gingerbread as it was prepared with breadcrumbs that were mixed through a boiled concoction of spices, saffron, pepper and honey.
+Even though medieval gingerbread was termed gyngerbrede the spice ginger was not essential for including within medieval recipes.

 Nowadays many countries have their own sweet versions of gingerbread cake from the US molasses enriched dark gingerbread, to the lighter British golden syrup gingerbread cake, and the toffee-like flavoured sticky Jamaican gingerbread.